wryzxec/wryzxec/README.md

 - 👾 Interested in Competitive Programming & Machine Learning

-- 📙 Using Java & C++

-- 🐍 Learning Python

 <!--
 **wryzxec/wryzxec** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.